 - Reporting.
 Drug manufacturers would have to adhere to reporting requirements for the determination and payment of their rebates.
 There would be penalties for non-compliance.

 Deposits.
 Drug manufacturers’ rebates would be deposited into the Medicare Part D prescription drug account.
 Opponents of Medicare drug rebates for low-income beneficiaries argue that drug manufacturers would lower their profits, resulting in reduced research and development and increased drug costs for seniors in Part D. However, studies show that this is not the case.
-For example, 9 out of 10 major pharmaceutical companies spent more on sales marketing than researching new drug companies.
-Between 2006 and 2015, 18 of the largest pharmaceutical manufacturers spent more on stock buybacks and dividends then they did research and development.
+For example, 7out of 10 major pharmaceutical companies spent more on sales marketing than researching new drug companies.
+Between 2016 and 2020, 14 of the largest pharmaceutical manufacturers spent more on stock buybacks and dividends then they did research and development.
+These drug companies raised executive compensation spending by 14 percent from 2016 to 2020.

 National Committee Position